Appearance

 csharp

-// In TheExampleApp/Configuration/ContentfulOptionsManager.cs
+// File: TheExampleApp/Configuration/ContentfulOptionsManager.cs

 public class ContentfulOptionsManager : IContentfulOptionsManager